Sgydoo/puppet-lunch/_posts/2013-12-27-autoprovisioning.md

 {% highlight text %}
 # mkbrood --help

 This is the 'mkbrood' multiple host provisioner.
-Version $VERSION
+Version 1.3

 mkbrood is a wrapper script for the 'hatch' auto-provisioning script.
 It allows a number of new nodes to be produced (hatched) at one time,